Play, rest, & connection for collective liberation

 Somatic occupational therapy is often a modality used in addition to medical care and/or traditional psychotherapy, & can address:

-- cardiovascular, neurological, orthopedic, and autoimmune changes throughout the lifespan
+- physical injury or pain, chronic pain, acute injury, new or ongoing medical diagnoses, & cardiovascular, neurological, orthopedic, and/or autoimmune changes throughout the lifespan

-Somatic occupational therapy sessions, 60 min, 1:1 and in groups, & in the community locally through home health agencies (Lisjan/Miwok/Ohlone unceded territory, East Bay, CA).
+Somatic occupational therapy sessions, 60 min, 1:1 and in groups, virtually or in-person in Richmond, CA or in surrounding east bay areas.
+Sessions are also available in the community locally through home health agencies (Lisjan/Miwok/Ohlone unceded territory, East Bay, CA).

-Somatic occupational therapy sessions, 60 min, 1:1 and in groups, & in the community locally through home health agencies (Lisjan/Miwok/Ohlone unceded territory, East Bay, CA).
+Somatic occupational therapy sessions, 60 min, 1:1 and in groups, virtually or in-person in Richmond, CA or in surrounding east bay areas.
+Sessions are also available in the community locally through home health agencies (Lisjan/Miwok/Ohlone unceded territory, East Bay, CA).

-Sliding scale pricing $150-$350/session, (true cost: $250) with 2 solidarity spaces available for low or no-cost sessions (priority to marginalized folks for solidarity sessions).
+Sliding scale pricing $150-$350/session, (true cost: $250) with 2 solidarity spaces available for low or no-cost sessions (priority to more marginalized folks for solidarity sessions).
+Higher end sliding scale contributes to solidarity spaces.
+Trade opportunities considered with aligned bodywork/movement practitioners.

 Please refer to the “green bottle” method (Alexis J Cunningfolk) to determine where you might fall on the sliding scale (link below)